meiersi-da/cips/cip-CC-FEE-REMOVAL/cip-CC-FEE-REMOVAL.md

 ### Adjust Holding Fees

 Change the Daml code for Amulet such that no holding fees are charged when using a coin as an input to a transfer.
-Combined with the config changes to drop CC fees this guarantees that the sum of coin inputs is always equal to the sum of coin outputs in a transfer.
+Combined with the config changes to remove CC fees this guarantees that the sum of coin inputs is always equal to the sum of coin outputs in a transfer.

 Holding fees are still charged when a coin contract is expired by the DSO